-- Preventive care, including well-baby care and periodic check-ups (Women may self-refer to a Plan OB/GYN for an annual exam.
-You pay a \$20 copay.) - · Routine immunizations and boosters - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+- - Consultations by specialists - Diagnostic procedures, such as laboratory tests and X-rays - Complete obstetrical (maternity) care for all covered females, including prenatal, delivery and postnatal care by a Plan doctor.
+(You pay a \$5 copay for each maternity care visit).
+The mother, at her option, may remain in the hospital up to 48 hours after a regular delivery and 96 hours, after a caesarean delivery.
+Inpatient stays will be extended if medically necessary.
 If enrollment in the Plan is terminated during pregnancy, benefits will not be provided after coverage under the Plan has ended.
-Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of an infant who requires definitive treatment will be covered only if the infant is covered under a Self and Family enrollment. - Voluntary sterilization and family planning services (you pay \$250 per procedure for a tubal ligation and \$100 per procedure for a vasectomy) - · Diagnosis and treatment of diseases of the eye - Allergy testing and treatment, including test and treatment materials (such as allergy serum) - The insertion of internal prosthetic devices, such as pacemakers and artificial joints. - Cornea, heart, single and double lung, kidney and liver transplants; allogeneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer, multiple myeloma, epithelial ovarian cancer, wiskott-aldrich syndrome, severe combined immunodeficiency syndrome, aplastic anemia, ewings sarcoma, and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
-Related medical and hospital expenses of the donor are covered. - Dialysis
+Ordinary nursery care of the newborn child during the covered portion of the mother's hospital confinement for maternity will be covered under either a Self Only or Self and Family enrollment; other care of the infant requiring definitive treatment will be covered only if the infant is covered under a Self and Family enrollment.
+You pay a \$25 copayment per day up to \$100 per admission, subject to the \$750 per member/\$2,250 per family per year inpatient copay maximum. - Eye and ear examinations for children through age 17 - Diagnosis and treatment of diseases of the eye - The insertion of internal prosthetic devices, such as pacemakers and artificial joints - Cornea, heart/lung, kidney, single lung, double lung, liver and pancreas transplants; allo geneic (donor) bone marrow transplants; autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia, advanced Hodgkin's lymphoma, advanced non-Hodgkin's lymphoma, advanced neuroblastoma, breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors.
+Treatment for breast cancer, multiple myeloma, and epithelial ovarian cancer is limited to non-randomized clinical trials performed at Plan Centers of Excellence.
+Related medical and hospital expenses of the donor are covered when the recipient is covered by the Plan. - Women who undergo mastectomies may, at their option, have this procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure. - Dialysis - Chemotherapy, radiation therapy, and inhalation therapy - Surgical treatment of morbid obesity - Orthopedic devices, such as braces - Home health services of nurses and health aides, when prescribed by your Plan doctor, who will periodically review the program for continuing appropriateness and need. - All necessary medical or surgical care in a hospital or extended care facility from Plan doctors and other Plan providers, at no additional cost to you. - The medical management of mental conditions will be covered under the Plan's Medical and Surgical Benefits provisions.
+Related drug costs for psychological testing and psychotherapy will be covered under this Plan's Mental Conditions Benefits.

-Medical and Surgical Benefits continued
+Medical & Surgical Benefits continued